Rugby World Cup: Jack Carty replaces Johnny Sexton for Japan clash

 Kick-off: 8.15am, Saturday (Irish time).
 Venue: Shizuoka Stadium.
 How to follow: The Irish Times liveblog will begin at 7.30am.
 On TV: Live on Eir Sport and RTÉ 2.

-Ireland’s team selection is a measure of the respect being afforded to the hosts when they encounter Japan at the Shizuoka Stadium on Saturday.
+Ireland’s team selection is a measure of the respect being afforded to the hosts when they encounter Japan at the Shizuoka Stadium on Saturday (kick-off 4.15pm local time/8.15am Irish).
 Save for injuries, Joe Schmidt has unveiled a team that is pretty much locked and loaded with frontline players.

-As expected, Rob Kearney and Keith Earls return from a calf strain and tendonitis respectively to begin their third World Cup campaigns, with Chris Farrell, Jack Carty and Jack Conan also promoted to the starting line-up after lengthy shifts off the bench last Sunday.
-Otherwise, ten of the starting side against Scotland, including Rory Best, are set to line up against Japan despite the six-day turnaround.
+As expected, Rob Kearney and Keith Earls return from a calf strain and tendonitis respectively to begin their third World Cup campaigns, with Chris Farrell and Jack Carty also promoted to the starting line-up after lengthy shifts off the bench last Sunday.
+Otherwise, eleven of the starting side against Scotland, including Rory Best in an unchanged pack, are set to line up against Japan despite the six-day turnaround.

+Bundee Aki who went off in the first-half against Scotland after he suffered a knock to the head, has not been risked despite passing his HIA 2 and 3 tests.
+Jack Conan was to have started at number ‘8’ but someone stood on his foot in training and so Peter O’Mahony starts again at blindside, with CJ Stander at ‘8’.

 It may well have been the case that Sexton was to be rested for this second Pool A game in any case, but his absence nonetheless heightens concerns about the 34-year-old’s well-being.
 He has been utterly integral to all of the major achievements Ireland have had, not to mention Leinster and the Lions as well, in recent times.

 “When you get a bang in the quad as a kicker it can affect your goal-kicking,” explained Richie Murphy after Ireland’s training session near their remote base of Iwata in Shizuoka on Tuesday, which Sexton sat out.
-“So if it’s a case that he’s affected like he was at the weekend, we’re obviously not going to risk him in that part of the game,” added Ireland’s kicking coach.
+“So if it’s a case that he’s affected like he was at the weekend, we’re obviously not going to risk him in that part of the game.

 “He was fully fine to do everything else and kicked out of hand with no problem.
 Kicking off the ground is actually a different muscle group that you’re using.”